 Study Description of the intervention Outcomes measurement they switch schools or drop out.
 The 12,110 children the authors tested in the 804 public and private schools in Grade 3 in 2004 were retested in 2005 in whatever grade they were enrolled in at the time.
 Banerjee et al. (2010) The evaluation took place in 280 villages in the Jaunpur district in the state of UP, India.
 All three interventions adopted the same basic structure to share information on education and on the resources available to villagers to improve the quality of education.
 The interventions started with small-group discussions carried out in each hamlet over at least two days.
 The intervention culminated in a general village meeting typically attended by the Pradhan (village head) and the school headmaster.
 The intervention teams tried to facilitate the discussion in this meeting so that local key actors of the village (the school teachers or Pradhans) provided general information about the provisions and resources available at the village level, as well as village-specific information on the existence of VECs, its membership, what resources it receives, and the different roles it can play.
 Pratham facilitators were provided a fact sheet covering information about the public education system and VECs, and checked whether all these facts were shared at the village meeting.
 If something was missing, they would raise it themselves.
-In the following weeks, facilitators visited each VEC member and gave him or her a written pamphlet on the roles and responsibilities of the VEC, which they also discussed with the VEC member. reading and math tests.
-They also measure some intermediate
+In the following weeks, facilitators visited each VEC member and gave him or her a written pamphlet on the roles and The outcomes were measure through two surveys.
+The baseline survey consists of 2,800 households, 316 schools, 17,533 children (ages 7-14) tested in reading and math, and 1,029 VEC member interviews from the 280 villages, and in the endline survey, 17,419 children were tested, a sample that includes all but 716 of the children in the baseline and, thus, very little attrition from the baseline survey (the attrition is evenly spread across the various treatment and control groups).
+The main outcome that authors measure is Learning, through reading and math tests.
+They also measure some intermediate outcomes, such as knowledge of VEC members about their role; VEC activism; what VEC members know about the education situation in the village; parental awareness and involvement with the school; parental knowledge about the education situation in the village; the priority given to education in village discussions; school resources, and student educational status.